Krškopolje pig: Breeding and usage

 The Black-belted pig is a breed of extensively reared pigs, usually placed mainly in barns and partly on pastures.
 The relatively undemanding breed with large appetite is adapted to poor circumstances, with animals being resistant, moderately fertile, even-tempered and with well-pronounced maternal instincts.
-A typical sow has 1,8 litters in one year, each containg 8.1–10.5 piglets.
+A typical sow has 1,8 litters in one year, each containing 8.1–10.5 piglets.
 Relatively common problems associated with the breed's reproductive habits are stillborn piglets (percentage is variable, usually in range between 5.7 and 21.9 %), high inbreeding and lack of breeding boars.

 Pigs of this breed are intended for providing quality meat with a lot of (especially intramuscular) pig fat and bacon.
 Pork can be used directly as a roast pork or processed as dried meat products, such as salami, sausage, prosciutto and bacon, the latter often being processed further into bacon jam and pork rind.
 In the past, meat of Krškopolje was often used when making the Carniolan sausage.
 In ideal farming conditions young piglets – the so-called fatteners gain around 1 kg per day.
 Slaughter yield is estimated to be somewhat under 80 %, with lean meat content reaching between 40 and 45 %.